 While nowadays the art of healing has many different divisions, in earlier times this was not so much the case.
 Most things were healed in a general manner, so no specialists were required.
 This would eventually change.

 Sacred Origins and the Earliest Signs of Dentistry

-As far as we know, the cause of a dental disease was attributed to superstition at first.
+As far as we know, the cause of dental disease was attributed to superstition at first.
 To heal them, sacrifices and other religious rituals were required to please some sort of supernatural power.
 Anomalies were therefore treated by priests and other sacred characters.

-One of the earliest cases of what can be considered dentistry was found in a Summerian text.
+One of the earliest cases of what can be considered dentistry was found in a Sumerian text.
 The text derives from the Sumer civilization.
 Found in Mesopotamia, Ancient Sumer was one of the earliest known civilizations.
 Nowadays, this region is also known as Iraq.

-The earliest case of dental-filling probably took place somewhere around 3800 BC in a region that we know today as Slovenia.
+The earliest case of dental filling probably took place somewhere around 3800 BC in a region that we know today as Slovenia.
 From here, a trend can be identified in terms of the development of dentistry.
-The trend, in this sense, is mostly that the most stable civilizations were able to establish the most elaborate dental care practices
+The trend, in this sense, is mostly that the most stable civilizations were able to establish the most elaborate dental care practices.

 Stable Societies and Dentistry

 The first person who was explicitly referred to as a dental practitioner can be traced back to ancient Egypt.